bojzi/reactnd-project-readable-starter/README.md

 The post details page is accessed by clicking on the name of a post and is located under `/post/{post id}`.
 It features:
 * all of the details of a post (title, body, timestamp, author, category, score, comment count)
 * allows upvoting, downvoting, editing and deleting of the post
-* editing a post leads to the post editing screen
 * deleting a post removes the post and leads back to the home page
 * adding a new comment
 * list of all comments with comment body, timestamp, author and score